seansegal/parity-in-the-senate/README.md

 After scraping the data from the RI Senate website, we used R to reformat the data to be input into our website, the scripts can be found in the repository.
 In addition to reshaping the data, we also calculated a "weight" between each senator.
 The weight represents how many times a pair of senators agreed on a bill over the total number of times they voted together.
 This would result in senators with similar voting habits would have high weights (think two Democratic senators, for example) and senators with different voting habits would have low weights (think a Democratic Senator and a Republican Senator).

 We soon realized that while this metric conveys some information, it is not particularly informative within the RI Senate.
-This is because the RI Senate is overwhelming dominated by Democrats (there are 38 active senators, and only 33 are Democrats), Democrats propose almost all of the bills in the data set, and Democrats almost always vote yes on the bills they propose.
+This is because the RI Senate is overwhelming dominated by Democrats (there are 38 active senators, and only 5 are Republicans), Democrats propose almost all of the bills in the data set, and Democrats almost always vote yes on the bills they propose.
 As a result, the weights we generated were almost always close to 1, and even for the most conservative senators, the weights were still pretty high.
 Below is a histogram demonstrating how the average Senate bill in our data set receives well over the 20 votes needed to pass legislation.

 ![YesVotesHist](https://github.com/seansegal/parity-in-the-senate/blob/master/docs/images/yes_votes_hist.png "Histogram of Yes Votes")

-In addition to the weights, we also calculated a parity statistic to see how frequently the Senator went against the will of the majority.
+In addition to the weights, we also calculated a parity statistic for each senator.
 The idea behind this statistic was to determine how willing the senator is to go against the majority opinion in the senate.
 This was calculated by taking the number of votes the senator went against the majority over the total number of votes that the senator participated in.
 Similarly to the weights statistic, this wasn't a very revealing statistic in RI; most times Democrats sided with the majority, and the people who sided with the majority less were almost always republicans.
 Still, it appeared that most Republican RI Senators voted for Democratic bills the vast majority of the time.

 3. Data Visualization Website